 When you play an MMO for long enough they inevitably end up affecting your life in some unexpected ways.
-Not only will you end up spending hundreds or even thousands of hours in the game itself, but you will also end up obsessing about it outside of the game too.
-Here are 5 times that Star Wars Galaxies (we’re talking SOE servers here, not rogue servers) changed my life and left me with lasting memories.
+Not only will you be spending hundreds or even thousands of hours in the game itself, but you’ll also end up obsessing about it outside of the game too.
+Here are five times that Star Wars Galaxies (we’re talking SOE servers here, not rogue servers) changed my life and left me with lasting memories.

 1) I really did quit school to play this game

 I was a pretty directionless teenager.
-The typical “x is a really bright student and could do so well if only they applied themselves” type of kid.
-I just about managed to scrape through my GCSE’s, but with no real idea of what I wanted to do once I left school I made the natural decision to carry on with education for another two years.
-At this time I’d been playing Galaxies for about a year or maybe a little more and that was really holding my attention far more than school.
-I’d joined a guild and that was really providing the purpose I was lacking elsewhere in life.
-I was relied upon to participate in group activities and to gather resources for our crafting endeavours.
+The typical “x is a bright student and could do so well if only they applied themselves” type of kid.
+I just about managed to scrape through my GCSEs, but with no real idea of what I wanted to do once I left school, I made the natural decision to carry on with education for another two years.
+At this time I’d been playing Galaxies for about a year or maybe a little more and that was holding my attention far more than school.
+I’d joined a guild and all the associated activities that go with it had begun to provide the purpose I was lacking elsewhere in life.
+I was relied upon to participate as a tank in group raids and to gather resources for our crafting endeavours.
 Everyone in my guild was quite a few years older than me and I was very desperate to impress them.
-Where I was very much an introvert in real life, I really wanted to show off and be recognised in the game.
+Where I was very much an introvert in real life, in Galaxies I wanted to show off and be recognised.

 By this point it was several days after the patch launched and I hadn’t been back into school since.
 I was two-months into sixth form and was already somehow three-months behind in my workload.
 So I never went back at all.
 Now even the Flash-based website is impossible to access so the proof of my great deed is lost forever.
 Maybe in hindsight that Skreeg Demoralizer title wasn’t really worth it after all.